GeminiCCCC/SystemDesign/README.md

 Long Polling:

-a. client sends an XMLHttpRequest/AJAX request - > server doesnot immediately respond but wait until there is new data available -> server responds with new data -> clients receives the data and initiate next request immediately
+a. client sends an XMLHttpRequest/AJAX request - > server does not immediately respond but wait until there is new data available -> server responds with new data -> clients receives the data and initiate next request immediately

 b.
 Message ordering and delivery not guarantee.